mongodb/specifications/source/transactions/tests/README.rst

       multi-document read.
 If the operation is expected to return an error, the ``result`` is a single document that has one or more of the following
       fields:

+      - ``clientError``: A boolean indicating whether the operation is expected to fail due to a client side error (such as a document being too large, or containing invalid keys).
+If the ``clientError`` key is not present but any of the other error keys are present, the error is expected to have come from the server.

       - ``errorContains``: A substring of the expected error message.